pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic-Overview.md

 The classic library supports both a 1 bit [`<sound.h>`](Classic-1-bit-sound) and a PSG [`<psg.h>`](Classic---PSG-Library) based sound interface.

+The 1 bit library defines a collection of sound effects in addition to a tone generator.

 Certain targets with an AY chip additionally support [WYZ Player](Classic-WYZ-Player) and VortexTracker II for playing music and sound effects.

-The 1 bit library defines a collection of sound effects in addition to a tone generator.
+Targets with a sn76489 have access to PSGLib.

+Targets with a SAA1099 (at the moment just the SAM Coupé) have access etracker

 # Input Library